HariSekhon/DevOps-Bash-tools/README.md

   - `github_repo_protect_branches.sh` - enables branch protections on the given repo.
 Can specify one or more branches to protect, otherwise finds and applies to any of `master`, `main`, `develop`
   - `github_repos_public.sh` - lists public repos for a user or organization.
 Useful to periodically scan and account for any public repos
   - `github_repos_disable_wiki.sh` - disables the Wiki on one or more given repos to prevent documentation fragmentation and make people use the centralized documentation tool eg. Confluence or Slite
+  - `github_repos_with_few_users.sh` - finds repos with few or no users (default: 1), which in Enterprises is a sign that a user has created a repo without assigning team privileges
+  - `github_repos_with_few_teams.sh` - finds repos with few or no teams (default: 0), which in Enterprises is a sign that a user has created a repo without assigning team privileges
   - `github_repos_sync_status.sh` - determines whether each GitHub repo's mirrors on GitLab / BitBucket are up to date with the latest commits, by querying all 3 APIs and comparing master branch hashrefs
 - `gitlab_*.sh` - [GitLab](https://gitlab.com/) API scripts:
   - `gitlab_api.sh` - queries the GitLab [API](https://docs.gitlab.com/ee/api/api_resources.html).
 Can infer GitLab user, repo and authentication token from local checkout or environment (`$GITLAB_USER`, `$GITLAB_TOKEN`)